Conformalized Polynomial Chaos Expansion for Uncertainty-aware Surrogate Modeling: Introduction

 Considering predictive \gls{uq} for \gls{ml} models, \gls{cp} \cite{fontana2023conformal} is an established method for producing statistically valid prediction intervals given a point predictor, only under the assumption of data exchangeability.
 The resulting predictive models are commonly called ``conformalized'' \cite{burnaev2016conformalized, romano2019conformalized, huang2023uncertainty, podina2024conformalized, jaber2025conformal}. \gls{cp} is a distribution-free \gls{uq} method, meaning that it does not require any assumptions about the underlying data distribution or the structure of the data-driven model.
 Additionally, certain \gls{cp} methods provide statistically rigorous, finite-sample guarantees regarding prediction interval coverage.
 On its downsides, \gls{cp} does not yield full probability distributions like Bayesian methods do.
 Moreover, its coverage is marginal instead of conditional, hence possibly under- or overconfindent in different regions of the input space.
 Adaptive \gls{cp} methods that address the latter issue are actively pursued \cite{zaffran2022adaptive, deutschmann2024adaptive}.
 Data demand can also be an issue, in particular considering so-called inductive or split \gls{cp} methods \cite{papadopoulos2002inductive, lei2018distribution}, which require that part of the available data is excluded from training and reserved for prediction interval estimation.
 Remedies have been sought in so-called cross \gls{cp} approaches leveraging cross-validation techniques \cite{vovk2015cross, vovk2018cross}, including jackknife-based variants that utilize \gls{loo} residuals \cite{lei2018distribution, barber2021predictive}.
 Similar to bootstrapping and ensemble modeling, the downside of these methods is the need for repeated model retraining, which can result in undesired computational overhead.

-This work proposes a novel combination of regression-based \glspl{pce} with \gls{cp} based on the jackknife method \cite{lei2018distribution} and its jackknife+ extension \cite{barber2021predictive}, for constructing predictive intervals that quantify the predictive uncertainty of data-driven \glspl{pce}.
+This work proposes a novel combination of regression-based \glspl{pce} with \gls{cp} based on the jackknife method \cite{lei2018distribution} and its jackknife+ extension \cite{barber2021predictive}.
+The resulting conformalized \gls{pce} models are equipped with predictive intervals that quantify the uncertainty in their predictions.
 Combining \gls{cp} with data-driven surrogate models has been explored before, e.g., for \glspl{gp} \cite{jaber2025conformal} or various \glspl{nn} architectures \cite{gopakumar2024uncertainty}.
 However, the use of regression-based \glspl{pce} results in an uncertainty-aware, data-driven surrogate modeling framework, which is additionally very computationally efficient.
 The key enabler is the linear form of \gls{pce} regression models, which allows to compute the \gls{loo} residuals required by the jackknife method analytically in closed form, without the need to re-train the \gls{pce}.
 The same is true for the \gls{loo} model predictions needed by the jackknife+ method.
-Due to this synergy of jackknife-based \gls{cp} and \gls{pce} regression, the conformalized \gls{pce} method provides predictive intervals with minimal computational overhead.
-Additionally, the suggested approach belongs to the class of cross \gls{cp} methods, thus allowing the full available dataset to be used for training.
+Due to this synergy of jackknife-based \gls{cp} and \gls{pce} regression, the predictive intervals are estimated with minimal computational overhead.
+The suggested approach belongs to the class of cross \gls{cp} methods, thus allowing the full available dataset to be used for training.
 This is a crucial advantage in small-data learning regimes.
 To the authors' knowledge, this is the first work to develop a conformalized \gls{pce} regression method.